Radiolysis: Radiation therapy

 When radiation enters the body, it will interact with the atoms and molecules of the cells (mainly made of water) to produce free radicals and molecules that are able to diffuse far enough to reach the critical target in the cell, the DNA, and damage it indirectly through some chemical reaction.
 This is the main damage mechanism for photons as they are used for example in external beam radiation therapy.

-Typically, the radiolytic events that lead to the damage of the (tumor)-cell DNA are subdivided into different stages that take place on different time scales:
+Typically, the radiolytic events that lead to the damage of the (tumor) cell's DNA are subdivided into different stages that take place on different time scales: